JKufa763/teacher-evaluation-system/README.md

    ```
    php artisan migrate
    ```
-   > **Note:** The current migrations in the file do not represent the current state of the web app so a seperate database was and is to be used and it will be present in the i will upload it seperately
+   > **Note:** The current migrations in the file do not represent the current state of the web app so a seperate database was and is to be used and it will be present in         the i will upload it seperately.
+The tryyyout.sql file will be in the root folder with the database structure in there do a manual importion via the means that will be       described in the next section.

 ## Database

 - The `/database/migrations` folder contains migration files.
 - I have a custom DB, you can export it as `database.sql` and add instructions in the README:
-  > To use the pre-built database, import `database/database.sql` into your MySQL/Postgres instance.
+  > To use the pre-built database, import `tyyyout.sql` into your MySQL/Postgres instance.

 ## Usage